Find out all the reasons why we’re going big for Hip-Hop Celebration Day

 Hip-hop transcends borders and connects cultures

 Hip-hop's rhythms and rhymes, born on the streets of New York, have resonated far beyond their birthplace, uniting people from diverse backgrounds and weaving a global tapestry of cultural exchange.
-From the bustling streets of Tokyo to the vibrant neighbourhoods of Goma, hip-hop has been adopted, adapted and celebrated, each region adding its unique flavour to the mix.
+From the bustling streets of Tokyo to the vibrant neighborhoods of Goma, hip-hop has been adopted, adapted and celebrated, each region adding its unique flavor to the mix.

 45 min